Steve's

 day we would hear a yell from a worker, and we knew that the baboons had descended

-them, so they sampled everything.
-If we did not catch them in time, they
+so they sampled everything.
+If we did not catch them in time, they would pull

-would pull up virtually every plant in the garden.
-At this point, I would get
+up virtually every plant in the garden.
+At this point, I would get my hunting

-my hunting rifle, and I would fire into the air, or simply run them off the compound.
+rifle, and I would fire into the air, or simply run them off the compound.
+Then

-Then I would follow them at a trot.
-They would usually head for the
+I would follow them at a trot.
+They would usually head for the tall trees.
+We

-tall trees.
-We had forests of wild fig trees which were not like any fig
+had forests of wild fig trees which were not like any fig tree you ever saw.
+One

-tree you ever saw, for a wild fig tree, standing alone, could individually reach
+of these wild fig trees, standing alone, could individually reach 90 feet high

-90 feet high and 150 across.
+and 150 across.
 A grove of wild figs was quite different though.
+They would crowd

 The baboons felt very safe